October 2024 Release Notes (v28.0)

 Timeline

-• We will open up beta access to the new role / subrole taxonomy as well as a new data field title.class
+- We will open up beta access to the new role / subrole taxonomy as well as a new data field

-• Customers will be able to test sample data from our Technical Services team to explore the new taxonomy and the potential data impacts
+title.class - Customers will be able to test sample data by our Technical Services team to explore the new taxonomy and the potential data impacts

-• Customers can opt in to accessing the new taxonomy via API (using a new updated_title_roles parameter) and flat file deliveries.
-Customers will have the ability to delay transitioning until their systems are updated
+- Customers can opt in to accessing the new taxonomy via API and flat file deliveries (but will have the option to delay transitioning until their systems are updated)

 Resources